Posted on Monday 22 June 2020

 By and large, revolving credit represents one of the most common types of loans out there.
 What is revolving credit?
 Think of it as a constantly renewable loan—as you pay off your balance, you can continue to use any remaining credit that is available.
 And once the debt is repaid, your full loan amount automatically resets.

 Credit cards are the best example of revolving credit: and in many ways, they are our favorite kind of loan.
 In 2016, 89 percent of Canadians had at least one credit card.
 And recent financial projections estimate that the average credit balance in Canada will increase to $4,465 by the end of 2020.
-Aside from traditional credit cards, you could also have a line of credit, like borrowing from a family member, a peer-to-peer lending site, or even a payday loan.
+Aside from traditional credit cards, you could also have a line of credit, like borrowing from a family member, a peer-to-peer lending site, or even applying for online personal loans in Canada.

 Revolving credit can either be secured or unsecured.
 An unsecured revolving credit account is typically most common, where you send in an application and you are automatically awarded a dollar amount that you can spend.
 Your only contribution is providing information on your income, credit score, and essentially agreeing that you will pay off whatever you spend.